-- You could contact your supplier to see if they have any discounted tariffs you are eligible for.
-You may also want to shop around to see if you can find a better deal from another supplier, by using a price comparison website or by visiting Home Energy Scotland for advice: energysavingtrust.org.uk/ scotland/home-energy-scotland - If you have reached the qualifying age you may be entitled to a Winter Fuel Payment to help pay winter bills - this can be between £250 to £600 depending on your circumstances. - Cold Weather Payments have been replaced in Scotland by a £58.75 per year Winter Heating Payment.
+You could contact your supplier to see if they have any discounted tariffs you are eligible for.
+You may also want to shop around to see if you can find a better deal from another supplier, by using a price comparison website or by visiting Home Energy Scotland for advice: energysavingtrust.org.uk/scotland/home-energy-scotland From winter 2025/2026 onwards, the Scottish Government intends to introduce a universal Pension Age Winter Heating Payment.
+Pensioners in Scotland in receipt of Pension Credit (or certain other benefits) will continue to receive payments of £200 or £300, depending on their age.
+Every other pensioner household will receive a payment of £100.
+More information will be available later in the year and you will find this, and other help with energy bills at: mygov.scot/help-energy-bills Cold Weather Payments have been replaced in Scotland by a £59.75 per year Winter Heating Payment.
 This is paid automatically rather than triggered by freezing events if you're receiving certain benefits.
-You can find out whether you qualify and when it is paid at: mygov.scot/winter-heatingpayment If you meet certain conditions you could get a Warm Home Discount on your electricity bill - this can be ground £150.
+You can find out whether you qualify and when it is paid at: mygov.scot/winter-heating-payment You could get a Warm Home Discount on your electricity bill if you meet certain conditions - this can be around £150.
 If you are on a low income and have arrears in your energy bills, British Gas Energy Trust helps families and individuals experiencing hardship who are struggling with gas and electricity debts by awarding grants to clear those debts.
 You do not need to be a Scottish Gas/British Gas customer to apply.
-Find out more at: britishgasenergytrust.org.uk/Home/HowToApply#who Find out more about help with energy costs on our website at carersuk.org/scotland/energy-costs The Scottish Government has information on the schemes that may be able to help with energy costs including the Home Heating Support Fund.
-Find out more at: mygov.scot/ help-energy-bills Help if you have children Help with heating If you have a child on the highest or enhanced care components of DLA for children, Child Disability Payment or Personal Independence Payment, you may be eligible for a Child Winter Heating Assistance payment.
-In 2024/25 this will be £251.50 and it is paid automatically.
+Find out more at: britishgasenergytrust.org.uk/Home/HowToApply#who Find out more about help with energy costs on our website at carersuk.org/scotland/energy-costs Help if you have children Help with heating If you have a child on the highest or enhanced care components of DLA for children, Child Disability Payment or Personal Independence Payment, you may be eligible for a Child Winter Heating payment.
+In 2025/26 this will be £255.80 and it is paid automatically.
 If there is more than one child or young person who qualifies in the household, they each get a payment.
 Find out more at: mygov.scot/child-winter-heating-assistance Scottish Child Payment Scottish Child Payment is a new payment for parents on low incomes in Scotland.
-It is a weekly payment of £26.70 that you can get for every child you look after who's under 16 years of age.
+It is a weekly payment of £27.15 that you can get for every child you look after who's under 16 years of age.
 You'll receive the payment every four weeks.
 You can apply whether you're in work or not, as long as you're getting one or more of the following benefits: Universal Credit, Child Tax Credit, Income Support, Pension Credit, Working Tax Credit, income-based Jobseeker's Allowance (JSA), income-related Employment and Support Allowance (ESA).
 Scottish Child Payment does not affect any other UK or Scottish Government benefits that you, or any person in your household, currently receive.
 You can find out more at: mygov.scot/scottish-child-payment Best Start Grants/Best Start Foods These grants are available if you are on certain benefits.